 Resolution: An approved resolution or documentation of approval of the project from the tribal council or tribal chairperson before execution of the voucher agreement.
-A tribal council can refer to the tribal governing body or primary decision-making executive, such as President/Governor, but must be the highest level of leadership within the tribal unit, individually or as a council.
-For funds awarded to a Federally Recognized Tribe, a fund transfer to the Bureau of Indian Affairs (BIA) may be necessary.
+A tribal council can refer to the tribal governing body or primary decision making executive, such as President/Governor but must be the highest level leadership within the tribal unit, individually or as a council or funds awarded to a federally recognized tribe, a fund transfer to the Bureau of Indian Affairs (BIA) may be necessary.

-BIA Consent: Federally Recognized Tribal applicants shall obtain BIA consent to the applicant's execution and recordation (as applicable) of all required documents that are subject to 25 C.F.R.
+BIA Consent: Suddenly recognized tribal applicants shall obtain via a consent to the applicant's execution and recordation (as applicable) for all required documents are subject to 25 C.F.R.
 Section 152.34 or 25 C.F.R.
 Section 162.12, all before execution of the voucher agreement.

-Limited Waiver of Sovereign Immunity: For applicants that are Federally Recognized Tribes or Federally Recognized Tribal controlled entities, all such applicants shall provide and execute a limited waiver of sovereign immunity agreeing to the personal and subject matter jurisdictions of state court for (a) injury that occurs to any person(s) during the performance of the Project; (b) any claim against the tribe for breach of contract involving the Agreement or performance of the Agreement; or (c) to enforce the indemnification provision of the Agreement.
+Limited Waiver of Sovereign Immunity: For applicants that are federally recognized tribes or federally recognized tribal controlled entities, all such applicants shall provide an execute a limited waiver of sovereign immunity agreeing to the personal and subject matter jurisdictions of state court for (a) injury that occurs to any person(s) during the performance of the Project; (b) Any claim against the tribe for breach of contract involving the Agreement or performance of the Agreement; or (c) to enforce the indemnification provision of the Agreement.
 Sovereign immunity waiver language shall be included in the agreement and all regulatory and loan or grant agreements, all of which may be accomplished by incorporating by reference a separately executed sovereign immunity waiver instrument.